samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Very Rare (Requires Attunement)*

 This robe has 3 charges, and it regains 1d3 expended charges daily at dawn.
 While you wear it, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action and expend 1 charge to cause the garment to display a shifting pattern of dazzling hues until the end of your next turn.
 During this time, the robe sheds [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 30-foot radius and [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 30 feet, and creatures that can see you have Disadvantage on attack rolls against you.
-Any creature in the Bright Light that can see you when the robe’s power is activated must succeed on a DC 15 Wisdom saving throw or have the [Stunned](/sources/dnd/free-rules/rules-glossary#StunnedCondition) condition until the effect ends.
+Any creature in the Bright Light that can see you when the robe's power is activated must succeed on a DC 15 Wisdom saving throw or have the [Stunned](/sources/dnd/free-rules/rules-glossary#StunnedCondition) condition until the effect ends.

 ### [Robe of Stars](/magic-items/9228978-robe-of-stars)